Frijol/climate-change/notes/energy/tidal.md

 - Higher thrust & thus higher material cost than wind turbines [O Rourke, 15][ORourke]
 - Impractical in most of the world [Murphy-tides]
 - Depends in part on availability of research funding.
 In a 2016 survey [Polis] it was found that WA state residents would be willing to pay $57 million annually for tidal energy R&D (comparable to the federal $60m budget for marine hydrokinetic and hydropower in 2015)
+- There is massive potential for power generation in Australian sites (Turnagain Inlet is notable), but they are far from population centers and thus have not been pursued [Charlier, 82][Charlier]

 ### Alaska